taboola/the-taboola-challenge/README.md

 1. You get 24 hours
 2. Teams of up to 4 need to sign up by 12:00 with Lichen
 3. Projects will be presented tomorrow at 10:00AM sharp!
-4. Projects will be judged based on: Correctness, Coherence, and User Experience
+4. Projects will be judged based on: Correctness, Coherence, User Experience, and Cool Factor.
 5. Technical stuff: Please wear a name badge when in the office, No smoking in the balcony (you can go on the roof), Please keep the noise level reasonable.